 The 21st Century Cures Act, signed by President Obama in 2016, calls on the U.S. Department of Health and Human Services' Office of the National Coordinator for Health Information Technology (ONC) to "develop or support a trusted exchange framework, including a common agreement among health information networks nationally."
-Starting in 2019, ONC established a relationship with The Sequoia Project to serve as the Trusted Exchange Framework and Common AgreementSM (TEFCASM) Recognized Coordinating Entity® (RCETM) to administer a network-of-networks enabled by the Common Agreement called for in the Cures Act.
+Starting in 2019, ONC established a relationship with The Sequoia Project to serve as the Trusted Exchange Framework and Common Agreement[TM] (TEFCA[TM]) Recognized Coordinating Entity® (RCE[TM]) to administer a network-of-networks enabled by the Common Agreement called for in the Cures Act.

-The Qualified Health Information NetworkTM (QHINTM) Technical Framework (QTF), developed by the RCE, describes the functional and technical requirements that a Health Information Network (HIN) must fulfill to serve as a QHIN under the Common Agreement.
-The QTF specifies the technical underpinnings for TEFCA Exchange, QHIN technical capabilities and services, and certain other responsibilities described in the Common Agreement.
-The QTF is intended to be consistent with the Common Agreement, and the Common Agreement terms shall control.
+The Trusted Exchange Framework and Common AgreementTM, also known as TEFCATM, is a federally endorsed network-of-networks, with Qualified Health Information NetworksTM (QHINsTM) enabling exchange of data among their network members and customers, referred to as Participants and Subparticipants.
+The QHIN Technical Framework (QTF) describes the functional and technical requirements that a Health Information Network (HIN) must fulfill to serve as a QHIN.
+The QTF specifies the technical underpinnings for TEFCA Exchange, QHIN technical capabilities and services, and certain other responsibilities, some of which flow down to Participants and Subparticipants.
+The QTF is intended to be consistent with the Common Agreement1, and in the event of any conflict or inconsistency, the Common Agreement section on Priority determines the order of precedence.